What are cognitive skills?

 Attention

-We train 3 types of attention: sustained, selective and divided attention.
+We train 3 types of attention skills: sustained, selective and divided attention.

 Sustained Attention